Factorio-Access/Factorio-Access-Launcher/README.md

 Shortcut for building rail right turn 45 degrees: CONTROL + RIGHT ARROW on an end rail.

 Shortcut for building rail left turn 45 degrees: CONTROL + LEFT ARROW on an end rail.

+Shortcut for picking up all rails and signals within 7 tiles: SHIFT + X on a rail.

 ## Train Building and Examining